hedgehogqa/haskell-hedgehog/STYLE_GUIDE.md

 ```
 Note that the two space indentation is maintained for the variables in the `let` binding.

-# Avoid pattern matching and guards in function defintions:
+# Avoid pattern matching and guards in function defintions.

 Avoid pattern matching out variables, and use `if` expressions over guards.
 The
 following function would be rejected and you will be asked to change it to the